 Love music or performing?
-Join a campus band, sing in a chorus, or perform with one of North Carolina Central University's theater groups.
+Join a campus band, sing in a chorus, or perform with one of the school's theater groups.

 Planning to play sports?
 North Carolina Central University has many options for athletes.
 See them all and learn more about life at North Carolina Central University on the Student Life page.

-|2021 North Carolina Central University Facts At-A-Glance|
+|2022 North Carolina Central University Facts At-A-Glance|

-|Overall Acceptance Rate||38%|
+|Overall Acceptance Rate||77%|

 |Percent of Need Met||55%|

-|Average First-Year Financial Aid Package||$16,067|
+|Average First-Year Financial Aid Package||$16,913|

-It is slightly difficult to get into North Carolina Central University.
-The acceptance rate at North Carolina Central University is 38%.
-Out of 16,091 applications received in 2021, 6,154 students were offered admission.
+North Carolina Central University is not difficult to get into.
+Around 77% of applicants get into North Carolina Central University each year.
+Out of 8,195 applications received in 2022, 6,276 students were offered admission.

-Retention is the number of students that stay enrolled at a school over time.
-This is a way to get a sense of how satisfied students are with their school experience, and if they have the support necessary to succeed in college.
+Retention refers to the number of students that stay enrolled at a school over time.
+It is a way to measure how satisfied students are with their school experience, and if they have the support necessary to succeed in college.

 An endowment is the total value of a school's investments, donations, and assets.
 Endowment is not necessarily an indicator of the quality of a school, but it can give you a sense of how much money a college can afford to invest in expanding programs, improving facilities, and support students.

 Cost is another important factor when choose a college.
 Some colleges may have high tuition, but do a better job at meeting students' financial need.

-In 2020, students graduated with an average of $44,312 in student loans for each student with debt.
+In 2020, students graduated with an average of $31,364 in student loans for each student with debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

-The 2022-2023 FAFSA Opened on October 1st, 2021
+The 2023-2024 FAFSA Opened on October 1st, 2022

-Some financial aid is awarded on a first-come, first-served basis, so fill out the FAFSA early.
+Some aid is awarded on a first-come, first-served basis, so fill out the FAFSA asap.
 Visit the FAFSA website to apply for student aid.
 Remember, the first F in FAFSA stands for FREE!
 You should never have to pay to submit the Free Application for Federal Student Aid (FAFSA), so don't give your money (or info!) to any website that claim you do.

-Based on this information, how does North Carolina Central University sound?
-Remember, a school that is perfect for one person may be a terrible fit for someone else!
+Based on this information, does North Carolina Central University seem like a good fit?
+Remember, a school that is perfect for one person may be a terrible fit for another!
 So ask yourself: Is North Carolina Central University a good school for you?

 If North Carolina Central University seems like a school you want to apply to, click the heart button to save it to your college list.

-Then use the college admissions predictor to calculate your chances of getting into some of the best colleges and universities in the U.S.
+Then use the college admissions predictor to calculate your chances of getting accepted at some of the most selective schools in the U.S.